-While some project methodologies such as agile approaches compress or repeat the following stages in faster, iterative cycles, the work of each stage is visible and distinct in every project.
+Every major work project goes through five phases.
+The length and details may vary from project to project, but all will still follow the same basic framework.
+While some project methodologies such as agile approaches compress or repeat the following stages in faster, iterative cycles, the work of each phase is visible and distinct in every project.

-Initiation: A solid project initiation will not only set your project up for success, but it will also lay the groundwork for all future stages.
-During initiation, you'll get the project team members assigned, brief them on the overall project goals and ask the client or project owner as many questions as possible so you can plan the project efficiently.
-It is also a great time to build team enthusiasm about the project and collect any last minute details that might influence project planning.
+A solid project initiation will not only set your project up for success, but it will also lay the groundwork for all future stages.
+During initiation, you'll get the project team members assigned, brief them on the overall project goals, and ask the client or project owner as many questions as possible so you can plan the project efficiently.
+It is also a great time to build team enthusiasm about the project and collect any last-minute details that might influence project planning.
 Additional steps include:

 - Stakeholder analysis

 - Charter document development and communication